-Though "it is written," is translated in the present tense in the KJV, the Greek is in the perfect tense, an action completed in the past.
+Though "it is written," is translated in the present tense in the KJV, the Greek is in a tense that indicates an action completed in the past.
 It is worth noting that the previous verse, also contains an implicit reference to honoring the Jewish law.
 Here, the reference is explicit.
+The voice is a unique Greek for where the subject acts on itself or for itself, “So, it has written itself”.
+Jesus always refers to the scripture as writing itself.

 The word translated as "man" more generally means "humanity" as well as "a man."